vladmirom/interactive-demo/README.md

 ## Purpose

-This repository is used to demonstrate Valve Blocks in live WordPress environment where developer can click around and test it before using on real project.
-The aim is to save development time.
+This repository is used to demonstrate Interactive Demo plugin in live WordPress environment where user can click around and test it.

+## Link to demo

+Copy this link to your browser and let the magic happen: https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/vladmirom/valve-blocks-playground/refs/heads/main/sharing/blueprint.json